AC/DC - Power Up

 The band that was responsible for the biggest comeback in rock history 40 years earlier, with "Back In Black", hits again with another tremendous comeback that marked the return of singer Brian Johnson, as well as drummer Phil Rudd and bassist Cliff Williams.

 As well known, the troubles and tragedies kept falling upon the band and the sequence was unbearable.
-In 2015 drummer Phil Rudd was replaced in the midst of a "Rock or Bust" tour after being accused of drug possession and death threats.
+In 2015 drummer Phil Rudd was replaced amid a "Rock or Bust" tour after being accused of drug possession and death threats.
 In 2016 lead singer Brian Johnson was forced to stop performing in the middle of the band's tour, after experiencing severe hearing loss that threatened to deafen him and he was replaced by Axl Rose.
 Bassist Cliff Williams also retired from the band in 2016 after completing the "Rock or Bust" tour.
-In 2017 Malcolm Young who suffered from dementia succumbed to the disease and with the lose of the "living spirit" behind the band, we were sure AC/DC would cease to exist.
+In 2017 Malcolm Young who suffered from dementia succumbed to the disease and with the loss of the "living spirit" behind the band, we were sure "AC/DC" would cease to exist.

 However, Brian Johnson discovered state-of-the-art hearing aids that allowed him to sing with the band again even at the tremendous volume levels on stage.
 Williams and Rudd were "called to the flag" and immediately returned, and Malcolm Young's place on rhythm guitar was filled by his nephew Stevie Young, who had already filled Malcolm's place in the band's 1988 tour of the US and from 2014 did so again.
 The combination of all these events brought the band back in full force, while the family atmosphere that faded a bit with Malcolm's death was strengthened.
 That is why the release of this album for us deserves to be listed as one of the greatest comebacks in history, alongside the previous 1980 comeback.
 If you will, the younger and "red" brother of "The Black Phoenix" (that's what we called the huge comeback of the album "Back In Black").